vedph/cadmus-doc/migration/rendering/samples/tei-simple.md

 }
 ```

-From top to bottom:
+The pipeline defined by this configuration works as follows (see the [pipeline overview](../architecture#building-trees) for more):

-1. the **item ID collector** draws data from a Mongo database (the default for Cadmus), and filters items to select only those representing text items (whose facet is `text`).
+1. the **item ID collector** (`it.vedph.item-id-collector.mongo`) draws data from a Mongo database (the default for Cadmus), and filters items to select only those representing text items (whose facet is `text`).
+In this case, each item corresponds to a self-contained portion of the text, like a `div` or a `p` in a TEI document.

-2. a flag-based **context supplier** is used to supply the context type for the text item: in the editor, a flag (whose value here happens to be 8) is used to mark those text items written in poetry.
-This supplies more metadata to the rendering context: when the flag is on, block type is set to poetry; when it is off, it is set to prose.
+2. a flag-based **context supplier** (`it.vedph.renderer-context-supplier.flag`) is used to supply the context type for the text item: in the editor, a flag (whose value here happens to be 8) is used to mark those text items written in poetry.
+This supplies more metadata to the rendering context: when the flag is on, the block type is set to poetry; when it is off, it is set to prose.

+3. a **text part flattener** (`it.vedph.token-text`) is used to flatten the annotated text from token-based text parts with their apparatus layers.
+Each text is thus fragmented into segments, which can be linked or not to an apparatus entry.
+Each segment has the maximum allowed length so to minimize output complexity.

-3. a **tree text filter** is used to split nodes containing newlines in their text, so we can be sure that newlines do not appear in text and each node before newline is marked as such.
+4. after the text is flattened into segments possibly linked to apparatus annotations, a **tree text filter** (`it.vedph.text-tree-filter.block-linear`) is used to split nodes containing newlines in their text, so we can be sure that newlines do not appear in text and each node before newline is marked as such.

-4. two renderer filters are applied:
+5. a **text tree renderer** (`it.vedph.text-tree-renderer.tei-app-linear`) is used to render a token-based text with a single apparatus layer into a simple TEI text with embedded apparatus.
+In this context, two **renderer filters** are applied:
-   - `nl-appender` is used to append a CR-LF pair after each item rendition.
-This provides a tidier TEI code.
+   - `it.vedph.renderer-filter.appender` is used to append a CR-LF pair after each item rendition.
+This just provides a tidier TEI code.
-   - `ns-remover` is used to remove the redundant namespace in the TEI output by the tree renderer.
+   - `it.vedph.renderer-filter.replace` is used to remove the redundant namespace in the TEI output by the tree renderer.
 There, the namespace is required because the rendered output is a standalone TEI fragment which requires a namespace at its first-level element(s); but once in the context of a full document, this namespace would be redundant.

-5. a **text part flattener** is used to flatten the annotated text of token-based text parts.
-6. a **text tree renderer** is used to render a token-based text with a single apparatus layer into a simple TEI with embedded apparatus.
-7. the **item composer** orchestrates all these components storing results into files.
+The **item composer** orchestrates all these components storing results into files.
 It uses:

 - the above defined context supplier (nr.2) for detecting poetry.
 - the above defined flattener (nr.5) to flatten layers of annotations on a single linear sequence of text segments.
 In this example we just have a single layer, so the segmentation will just result from combining the base text with the apparatus annotations on its top.
 - the above defined tree filter (nr.3) to properly handle newlines in text.
 - the above defined tree renderer (nr.6) to render text and apparatus into TEI.
 - a preset text head with all the markup before the text body.
 - a preset text tail with all the markup after the text body.
 - an output directory.

+The essential component here is the tree renderer, which has the logic for connecting data from the Cadmus database with the rendered output.
+Essentially, it walks the linear tree built in the previous stages node by node, and whenever a node is linked to an annotation fragment, it reads it and outputs the corresponding TEI code.

+## Sample TEI

 For a single item, this produces an output like this (I reformatted it to make it more readable here):